jiataoxiang/shareex/phase2/README.md

 when you click message board, you will be able to see all messages(comments) that other users describe this user, and you can also send message in other profile

 when you click post, you will be able to see all posts that owned by this user.

+## Special features

+- All pages support mobile device display.
+Elements on page are set to change depending on screen sizes.
+- Dark and light theme: are remembered as user change it.
+In next login the same color theme is displayed for the user.
+-